Skip to content Skip to footer

 Travel respectfully and sustainably

-As part of our commitment to sustainable travel, all the businesses we work with in Japan are locally owned and run: our classroom and coworking space, the guesthouses, the teachers’ accommodation and the Japanese language collective.
-We do not use AirBnb or booking.com due their well-documented impact on local communities, fees and complicitity in Israel’s occupation of Palestine.
+As part of our commitment to sustainable travel, all the businesses we work with in Japan are locally owned and run: our classroom and coworking space, the guesthouses, the teachers' accommodation and the Japanese language collective.
+We do not use AirBnb or booking.com due their well-documented impact on local communities, fees and complicity in occupation.
 We also do not make any profit on the accommodation in accordance with Japanese legislation.

 By attending a workshop for a whole month, you get the opportunity to really immerse yourself in Tokyo: a slow approach to travel that emphasises meaningful connection and experience over rushing around and only scratching the surface of places.